Rob Johnson & Huw Gilbert

 I love ski mountaineering, its a great way to travel in the mountains in winter.
 I have been lucky enough to ski for about 6 weeks each winter for the last few years with the vast majority of this being off-piste.
 My passion is ski mountaineering and my trips have taken me to most areas of the Alps but I am always trying to explore somewhere new.

-I hold the Mountaineering Instructor Award (MIC) and have 15 years experience of leading groups in the mountains of both the UK and abroad.
+I hold the Winter Mountaineering and Climbing Instructor – formerly Mountaineering Instructor Certificate (MIC) and have 15 years experience of leading groups in the mountains of both the UK and abroad.
 Fortunate enough to be the son of an enthusiastic mountaineer I was introduced to the hills at an early age, more often than not upon the Brecon Beacons of my native South Wales.
 With my mum perhaps not holding the same aspirations as my dad for me I duly found myself at University studying Rural Resource Management in Aberystwyth.
 This didn’t however result in a respectable career, merely a geographic stepping stone that lead to me settling in the beautiful village of Corris in Southern Snowdonia with my equally beautiful wife and our 2 young children.

 During my instructing career I’ve worked with groups and individuals across the full spectrum of mountaineering activities that Great Britain can offer; from the sunny sea cliffs of Cornwall to snow covered peaks in Sutherland.
 Abroad I’ve worked on ice climbing trips in Norway, lead trekking groups in Pakistan and run climbing sessions in the UAE.